matchmore/documentation/proximityDetection.md

 }
 ```

-Create an instance of MatchHandler and add it to match delegates.
+Create an instance of MatchHandler class and add it to match delegates.
 ```swift
 let matchHandler = MatchHandler.init({ matches, device in
     print(matches.description)